-As a matter of fact according to a Q1 report, video plays on mobile devices doubled year over year.
+Be sure to optimize your video for mobile devices, too.
+According to a Q1 report, video plays on mobile devices doubled year over year.
 It’s more than probable that your audience is of the same mindset - they want it now!
 Fortunately, there are new services that allow you and your business to connect with your current and prospective clients in real time via live-streaming.
-Simply put: You can broadcast your activity live to your audience via webcam or smartphone, much like you would watch a game or match on WatchESPN or the news.
+Simply put: You can broadcast your activity live to your audience via webcam or smartphone, much like you would watch a game live on WatchESPN.

 How Can Using Live-Stream Video Benefit Your Business?

-You can use it to educate your audience, broadcast an event, or hold a Q&A session.
+Educate your audience.
+Broadcast an event.
+Hold a Q&A session.
+Put on a webinar.
+The list goes on and on.
 You can also broadcast news about your business, elaborate and explain something that’s relevant to your industry, or discuss current developments in your industry and/or business.
 It’s all about making your business up close and personal for your audience.

 “Working out the right balance (between live and recorded) is going to be a matter of trial and error, depending on your business.
 Just make sure you have a plan.”

-Mobile The two newest and most popular apps are Periscope and Meerkat.
-They both use Twitter feed to broadcast.
-An advantage of Periscope is that it saves your video for 24 hours and then deletes it, while videos streamed through Meerkat are deleted once the event is over.
-The only thing you and your audience need for both of these services is an iPhone or Android smartphone with good internet connection and you can live-stream to from almost anywhere and anytime.
+One of the most popular apps to use for live streaming is Periscope.
+They use the Twitter feed to broadcast.
+One thing to keep in mind with Periscope is that it saves your video for 24 hours and then deletes it.
+The only thing you need is an iPhone or Android smartphone with good internet connection and you can live-stream from almost anywhere and anytime.